raguay/MyAlfred/README.md

 This workflow adds commands for working with MacVim.
 They are:

 "vim:editterminal"
-Edit the selected file in a MacVim terminal editor
+Edit the selected file in a MacVim terminal editor in Terminal.

+"vim:edititerm"
+Edit the selected file in MacVim terminal editor in iTerm2.

 "vim:editgui"
 Edit the selected file in a MacVim gui applicaiton.